 As mentioned previously, manufacturers still try to circumvent these regulations.
-Consumers should therefore take extra steps to protect themselves by looking out for the seals that are usually found on a product or its packaging.
+You should therefore take extra steps to protect yourself by looking out for the seals that are usually found on a product or its packaging.
 We take a look at a few of these seals below.

 Buying personal lubricants – seals you should look out for